Skip to main content

 At this point, the judgment is completed and it returns early without executing step 2.

-2. If step 1 cannot complete the determination, check Jimmer's global configuration foreign-key-enabled-by-default.
+2. If step 1 cannot complete the determination, check Jimmer's global configuration is-foreign-key-enabled-by-default.

 If this configuration is true, it is determined to be a real foreign key; otherwise, it is determined to be a fake foreign key.